How AI is changing private banking in Central, South and Eastern Europe

 What real-time AI actually means

-Real-time AI in private banking is more than a chatbot.
-It's an operating system shift.
+Real-time AI in private banking creates an operating system shift that transforms every interaction.

 For RMs:

-- Instant portfolio analysis across all client holdings
+- Instant analysis: Portfolio insights across all client holdings in seconds

-- Automated compliance checks that used to take hours
+- Automated compliance: Checks that used to take hours happen instantly

 For clients: